aws-samples/aws-hpc-tutorials/content/05-AWS Batch/09-run-job.md

 1. You can click on any of the stages of the Job queues to view the jobs in that state and then click on individual jobs to view their detailed properties and status.
 2. Click on the name of an individual job to view the detailed **Job information**.
 ![AWS Batch](/images/aws-batch/observe-job-2.png)
 3. Click on the link below **Log stream name**.
-This will take you to the AWS CloudWatch log for the job which contains all of the STDOUT and STDERR output from the job.
+This will take you to the **AWS CloudWatch** log for the job which contains all of the output (STDOUT and STDERR) from the job.
-4. If your job ran successfully you will see similar times and summary information to that which you saw when you ran the container locally on your Cloud9 instance.
+4. If your job ran successfully you will see similar output to that which you saw when you ran the container locally on your Cloud9 instance.
 ![AWS Batch](/images/aws-batch/observe-job-3.png)

 ### Run a Batch job from the AWS CLI.

-In this step, you will [submit a single job](https://docs.aws.amazon.com/batch/latest/userguide/submit_job.html) using the AWS CLI.
+In this step, you will [submit a job](https://docs.aws.amazon.com/cli/latest/reference/batch/submit-job.html) using the AWS CLI.

 1. Execute the following commands in a terminal window on your Cloud9 instance.